Vaccine-Associated Sarcomas in Cats

 - Although other things can cause these cancers, the only proven cause for the FISS injection site sarcomas in cats is prior administration of a killed, adjuvanted vaccine.
 Rabies and leukemia vaccines are the only vaccines with solid causal associations (4,8).

 - These cancers were almost unheard-of until the mandate to use adjuvanted vaccines.
 Then suddenly the incidence skyrocketed a few years later, which is how long it can take for the FISS cancers to develop.

 - The adjuvanted rabies and leukemia vaccines are 10 times as likely to cause VAS formation than non-adjuvanted rabies and leukemia vaccines.
 (6)

-The evidence is compelling
+The evidence is compelling but not overwhelming

 In science, nothing should ever be beyond doubt.
 There is always evidence for and evidence against any theory.
 Not everyone believes that adjuvanted vaccines can cause problems in cats.
 That said, there is plenty of compelling evidence that adjuvanted vaccines are not a great idea for cats.
 This evidence has lead the following organizations to issue the following statements:

 2016 World Small Animal Veterinary Association Vaccination Guidelines: "Non-adjuvanted vaccines should be administered to cats whenever possible."
 (2)